michaelkyu/MobMess/README.md

 # Tutorial for visualizing the sequence alignment and shared gene content of plasmids

+**You'll need to install extra dependencies.
+See the Installation section**

 We will visualize the backbone and cargo content of plasmid system PS1, which we inferred in the above tutorial steps (e.g. see contents of `test-contigs-mobmess_systems.txt`).

 This system is the same as shown in Figure 5D (page 19) of our [biorxiv preprint](https://www.biorxiv.org/content/10.1101/2020.11.01.361691v2).